89xxc420/ComfyUI-NunchakuFluxLoraStacker/README.md

 ## Credits

-Based on efficiency-nodes-comfyui implementation with dynamic UI control.
+Based on the dynamic UI implementation from efficiency-nodes-comfyui.